RohitBandaru/rohitbandaru.github.io/_posts/2025-09-28-Foundation-Models-for-Robotics-VLA.md

 LLMs are built to predict discrete tokens.
 The simplest implementations of VLAs discretize actions so the model can predict them as tokens in its vocabulary.
 The actions are trained and decoded autoregressively, with discretized tokens added to the model's vocabulary.
 During inference, the output is detokenized, meaning discrete tokens are mapped back to continuous actions for robot execution.

-{% include figure.liquid loading="eager" path="assets/img/blog/vla/openvla.png" alt="OpenVLA discrete action tokenization" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2406.09246" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/vla/openvla.png" alt="OpenVLA discrete action tokenization" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2406.09246" %}

 [RT-2](https://arxiv.org/abs/2307.15818) and [OpenVLA](https://arxiv.org/abs/2406.09246) are two works that implement discretized autoregressive action training.
 Although it's possible to represent actions as text using the normal text tokenizer (treating this as standard SFT), it's more effective to treat actions as distinct tokens.